CompSciLauren/stardew-valley-daily-screenshot-mod/README.md

 ### The file structure

 You can add as many rules as you would like.
-The config file looks like:
+You can configure multiple different screenshots to be taken automatically.
+There is also a way to setup manual screenshots via keypress as shown in the example here.
+Example of what the config file looks like:

 ``` json
 {